German Pupil Courses

 Where and when do the courses take place?

 There are three courses in three different locations in Germany.
-The dates for the 2017 courses are:
+The preliminary dates for the 2018 courses are (please note that these dates are subject to final confirmation.):

 IMPORTANT: Further information on the organisations responsible for the courses, host school and family selection, group leader selection and the safety measures in place on the courses is on our health and safety pages.
 Please click here to read these, as well as passing on the information to your teachers and parents.